sharisseji/Waterloop-Command-Control-State-Machine/README.md

 # Waterloop-Command-Control-State-Machine
 In development.
-Code for Waterloop's Pod distributed flight computer host application's command control state machine.
+Waterloop's Hyperloop Pod is controlled by distributed flight computer hosted on a Raspberry Pi.
+This is the host application's command control state machine, which parses commands between the Dashboard and the motor controller.

 ## Cloning Instructions for Windows
 Before cloning the repo, ensure you: